mukhtar-github/beginners-guide-to-react/setup/setup.md

 length: 2
 ```

 We'll say Joe, submit and here we go, we have our form.
 Here, there are a bunch of properties on here.
-We can see there's a zero and a one for input and button, so we could actually say username is event.target.
-We want zero.value, we save this and we get Joe and we get our, "You entered Joe," alert showing up.
+We can see there's a zero and a one for input and button, so we could actually say username is event.target[0].value, we save this and we get Joe and we get our, "You entered Joe," alert showing up.

 ```html
 <body>